 Why?
 There are lots of roles you’ll need to step into and each one requires a specific kind of interpersonal skill.
 Will you need to interview, train, motivate and manage staff?
 Are you responsible for negotiations with suppliers?
 Will your interactions with your prospects and clients flip from sales executive to relationship manager to credit control?

-Like many franchisors, we handle some of these things for our franchisees, but you should always be aware of your own strengths and weaknesses - communication and people skills included.
+Although many franchisors handle some of these things for their franchisees, you should always be aware of your own strengths and weaknesses – communication and people skills included.

 The importance of repeat business

 Do you think about repeat business as a ‘nice to have’?
 When investing in a B2B franchise, I encourage you to think of it as a must have, so it’s important to build into your business plan the process of capitalising on repeat business.

 Talk to your franchisor about such strategies from day one, because it’s likely it will have systems in place to help you.

 B2B businesses are relationship led.
 By that I mean as a B2B franchise owner you will operate and ultimately grow by building client relationships.
 Great relationships mean repeat business.
 If you can initiate, build and nurture client relationships, you can create a customer base with impressive longevity.

 Head-over-heart purchases business customers make are rational decisions, rarely emotional ones.

 Unlike B2C consumers, who often buy with their hearts, a business purchase needs to tick a lot of boxes before it’s approved - financial, efficiency, quality and service parameters all need to be satisfied.

 Ethics and personality naturally come into the decision-making process, but usually further down the line.
 This means the buying process can be longer and involve more considerations.
 That’s no bad thing.